seyedrazavi/blog.srazavi.com/_posts/2020-04-28-are-our-minds-like-computers-1.markdown

 The final feature that makes the brain startlingly different to any computer is 'reentry'.
 Reentry may be the most significant feature of the way the brain works.
 It is also difficult to appreciate.
 Edelman and Tononi [[2](#2)] provide a metaphor that may help:

-> Imagine a string quartet.
+Imagine a string quartet.
 Each individual player improvises according to their own ideas and environmental cues.
 There is no score so each player provides their own tune.
 At first, these are not coordinated with the other players.
 Now imagine each of the players become connected to the others through a mesh of fine threads.
 Every motion by one player would be immediately conveyed to the others through this mesh.
 Each player would then take these as further cues to guide their own playing.
 Over time these signals would lead to coordination.
 The quartet produces an integrated sound.
 Whilst each player would remain independent, they would become ever more coordinated.
 New emergent tunes would arise.
 The music would become more coherent, all without a conductor directing the players.

 Signals in the brain, particularly in the thalamocortical meshwork, are in constant parallel interchange.
 Recursion of signals coordinates activity across interconnected areas.
 This maps them together in space and time.
 Unlike a feedback loop, there are many parallel paths and nothing like an error function aiding synchronicity.
 Yet widespread synchronisation is its dramatic consequence.
 Dispersed neurons over a wide area are thus connected by reentry.
 An integrated system of neuronal connections across different brain regions emerges.
 This helps explains perceptual categorisation and timely motor responses.

 These features differentiate the way the brain works compared to a computer.
 There is no conductor and no central processing unit in the brain.
 It dwarfs computers in scale of complexity and ways of organisation.
-Digital computers are closer to telegraph switches and hydraulic pumps than they are to the human brain.
+Digital computers are closer to telegraph switches and hydraulic pumps than they are to the animal brain.
 So thinking about brains as computers seems misguided.

 ## Is cognition based on computation?